webpack-contrib/copy-webpack-plugin/README.md

 Default: `undefined`

-Allows to modify the file contents.
+Allows you to modify the contents of a file before it is written to the output directory.

 ##### `function`